skoolkid/skoolkit/man/source/skool2html.py.rst

 -a, --asm-labels
   Use ASM labels (defined by ``@label`` directives).

+-C, --create-labels
+  Create default labels for unlabelled instructions.
+This option is intended for use alongside the ``-a`` option.

 -c, --config `S/L`
   Add the line `L` to the ref file section `S`; this option may be used multiple times.